Marketcircle/AXElements/docs/Inspecting.markdown

 Similarly, parameterized attributes are added using methods with `Parameter` in the name.
-The method for getting the value of a parameterized attribute will of coures take an extra parameter for the parameterized attributes parameter.
+The method for getting the value of a parameterized attribute will of course take an extra parameter for the parameterized attributes parameter.

 ### Where To Implement The Methods